dmyTRUEk/.dotfiles/README.md

 # TODO:
 - `! meta`: remove screenshots from `.git/`, so they don't take up space
+- `sway`: do smt with sddm.service, so that it dont freeze shutdown and reboot for 10 seconds
+- `zathura`: make better color for `f`(follow link/ref)
+- `waybar`: dont show wifi widget, when wifi is turned off
+- `sway`: make rebind, so that workspaces binds are 123qweasd instead of 1234567890
-- `sway`: in window resing mode add binds for move window till edge, especially discord pop-up, etc
+- `sway`: in window resizing mode add binds for move window till edge, especially discord pop-up, etc
 - `ranger`: binds for compressing/extracting archives (zip, 7z, tar.gz, ?tar)
 - `alacritty`: remake config file
 - `lock screen`: fix bind: win+esc(physically esc, but caps in os) presses caps, so password then is capsed